 Top picks:

-Vibe: Alternative, bohemian, cheapest food in central Athens.
+Vibe: Alternative, bohemian, the cheapest good food in central Athens.
+Don’t let the graffiti scare you — the food is wonderful.

 Central Market (Varvakios Agora)#